 Our product development strategy is to develop medical device applications with a predicted high return on investment and a low-to-medium cost of development.
 We focus exclusively on tissue regeneration and maintenance utilizing our core Omega3 fish-skin technology.

 We have filed multiple patents protecting our core technology and have several more applications in process.
+Patent have been issued in several territories, including the US, and remain pending in other.
 Kerecis is committed to building a substantial patent portfolio protecting the company´s intellectual property so that revenue from manufacturing and licensing activities can be maximized over the invention's lifetime.

 The MariGen Omega3 fish-skin contains lipids and proteins that, in a concerted manner, help the body regenerate damaged tissue.

 The lipids in MariGen Omega3 include sterols, fat-soluble vitamins, and phospholipids as well as polyunsaturated fatty acids (Omega3).
 The health benefits of polyunsaturated fatty acids have long been recognized and their positive impact on health is on sound scientific footing .
 These favorable effects are in large part mediated by the Omega3 (n-3) fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are found in high concentration in fish oil.
 One reason why wounds fail to heal is the shortage of lipids that are formed in the Golgi apparatus of the keratinocytes .